allpix-squared/allpix-squared/src/modules/CapacitiveTransfer/README.md

 * `cross_coupling`: Enables cross-coupling between pixels.
 Defaults to `true` (enabled).
 * `coupling_file`: Path to the file containing the cross-coupling matrix.
 The file must contain the relative capacitance to the central pixel.
 * `coupling_matrix`: Cross-coupling matrix with relative capacitances.
-* `max_depth_distance`: Maximum distance in depth, i.e. normal to the sensor surface at the implant side, for a propagated charge to be taken into account.
-Defaults to 5um.
+* `max_depth_distance`: Maximum distance in depth, i.e. normal to the sensor surface at the implant side, for a propagated charge to be taken into account in case the detector has no implants defined or `collect_from_implant` is set to `false`.
+Defaults to `5um`.
+* `collect_from_implant`: Only consider charge carriers within the implant region of the respective detector instead of the full surface of the sensor.
+Should only be used with non-linear electric fields and defaults to `false`.
 * `output_plots`: Saves the output plots for this module.
 Defaults to 1 (enabled).

 The cross-coupling matrix, to be parsed via the matrix file or via the configuration file, must be organized in Row vs Col, such as: